 De Niro, Pesci And Pacino Are At The Top Of Their Game In 'The Irishman'

-Martin Scorsese has made so many terrific crime pictures that you'd be forgiven for doubting if he had another one in him.
+Martin Scorsese has made so many terrific crime pictures that you would be forgiven for doubting whether he had another one in him.
 The great surprise of his haunting and elegiac new movie, The Irishman, is that it doesn't play like a retread so much as a reckoning.

-It reunites Scorsese with Goodfellas actors Robert De Niro and Joe Pesci, but while his earlier mob classic had an exhilarating energy, The Irishman is suffused with loss; it feels older, wiser and infinitely sadder.
+It reunites Scorsese with Goodfellas actors Robert De Niro and Joe Pesci, but while his earlier mob classic had an exhilarating energy, The Irishman is suffused with loss.
+It feels older, wiser and infinitely sadder.
 There are still wisecracks and double-crosses and whackings aplenty, but there's no kicky thrill to the violence this time — just a harsh aftertaste of emptiness and futility.

 Author Interviews